usethesource/rascal-website/docs/GettingStarted/index.md

 * If any documentation is unclear, incomplete or ambiguous you are also invited to submit a report there, but you may also use the `edit` button below to propose a fix.

-p://github.com/usethesource/rascal/issues).
-* If any documentation is unclear, incomplete or ambiguous you are also invited to submit a report there, but you may also use the `edit` button below to propose a fix.